Pink Elephant Tactics

 Many people of today were raised on Scooby Doo, they learned the lessons, learned them subconsciously, and learned them so well they might not even know they learned them.
 But not everybody learned the same lesson.
 Some people learned to face their fears, others learned to create artificial fears as a distraction.

-It is my hypothesis that many of those who learned to create artificial fears went into national politics, where they could lead those who fear what they are told to be afraid of.
+It is my hypothesis that many of those who learned to create artificial fears went into national politics, where they could lead those who fear what they are told to fear.
 The politician can simply claim to have saved us from the pink elephant.
 Then when observant rational people claim to have never seen a pink elephant, the politician can say 'See there?
 I got rid of them for you'.

-\And that’s why I talk about pink elephants.
+And that’s why I talk about pink elephants.
 Remember, there is no such thing as a pink elephant.

 Flying Pink Elephant